KRnils/Coffee-site/README.md

 - The reviews and the home page welcome text were written using chatGPT, the prompts did require some details from myself to include important details from the real world and get the style right.
 - All other text was written by me personally.
-- Lots of inspiration was taken from the Code Institute Love Running project
+- A Lot of the design is inspired by the Code Institute Love Running project.
 - This Stackoverflow thread helped me figure out how to get the footer and main elements behave like I wanted them: https://stackoverflow.com/questions/6654958/make-body-have-100-of-the-browser-height
 - The social media links in the footer are provided by [Font Awesome](https://fontawesome.com/)
 - Favicon was provided by https://favicon.io/ see [favicon about](assets/favicon/about.txt) for license details

 ### Media
 - https://playgroundai.com/ was used to create the images for the reviews, they are all inspired by the real locations but I did not have time to go take pictures.
 - The red coffe cup on the home page is a photo by Archie Binamira found on Pexels.com, thanks! https://www.pexels.com/photo/red-ceramic-mug-on-red-saucer-1187317/

 ### Tools